 - Use vinyl stickers or light wall hangings.
 Heavy items could be dangerous if pulled off the wall

-- Make sure the room has a working smoke detector.
-Replace the batteries at least once a year
+- Make sure the room has a working smoke detector

 - Secure and hide electrical cords.
 One good yank and the corded item could become a dangerous falling object